4GeeksAcademy/python-beginner-programming-exercises/exercises/17-Russian-Roulette/README.md

 2. Compare the bullet position against the chamber position.

-3. If the bullet position is equal to the chamber position then the function should return `You are dead!`, else it should return `Keep playing!`
+3. If the bullet position is equal to the chamber position, then the function should return `You are dead!`, else it should return `Keep playing!`

-## 💡 Hint:
+## 💡 Hints:

 + You can get the chamber position by calling the `spin_chamber` function